I really like reviewing products, but don’t have the time or patience

 That’s a big deal.

 I can’t tell you how good a 3-D gamer machine this I don’t play them.
 I suspect it’s not the Droid you want in that department.
-The Price is Right

 So let’s talk about the most important feature of this unit.
 It’s the